cstahoviak/supercharger/README.md

 | 5   | Dijkstra's + Post Optimization            | -32:33  | -21:34  | -01:41:56  | -00:16  |
 | 6   | Dijkstra's with _Optimized_ Cost Function | -37:49  | -23:35  | -02:05:01  | -00:16  |

 Table 2: Algorithm performance (in terms of route cost in hours) relative to the _reference_ result.
-Algorithm (6) has an average improvement 37:49 over the _reference_ result, and an average improvement of 5:16 over algorithm (5).
+Algorithm (6) has an average improvement of 37:49 over the _reference_ result, and an average improvement of 5:16 over algorithm (5).

 | Num | Algorithm                                  | mean    | std     | max      | min   |
 |:---:|:-------------------------------------------|:-------:|:-------:|:--------:|:-----:|